 The face beneath was something out of a nightmare.
 The head was huge and round, emerging directly from the massive shoulders.
 The hairless skull was greenish-brown in colour, the eyes small and red.
 The little nose was a pig-like snout, the mouth long and lipless.
 It was a face from one of Earth’s dark legends, the face of a goblin or a troll.

-This extends to the major and minor characters – how Sir Edward waits for his wife to ‘run out of words’ and on the very next line ‘It was a considerable wait.’
+This extends to the major and minor characters – how Sir Edward waits for his wife to ‘run out of words’, (and on the very next line ‘It was a considerable wait’) and how Lady Eleanor’s eyes ‘gleamed’ at the prospect of the Doctor poisoning Irongron’s dog’.
 It’s clear Dicks enjoyed this.
 I know I did.

 Synopsis: The Doctor and Sarah return to Earth to discover that London has been evacuated due to a spate of dinosaurs appearing and disappearing across the city.
-While the Doctor goes monster hunting, Sarah uncovers a conspiracy that implicates some very surprising people.
+While the Doctor goes on the hunt for monsters, Sarah uncovers a conspiracy that implicates some very surprising people.

 1. London Alert!